EU, IMF offer thumbs-up to Spanish bank reforms

 They did not instruct the banks to boost their solvency rates, and neither did the IMF in a separate message.

-Rigorous supervision should continue, in particular to ensure loan losses were recognised, the IMF said.
+Rigorous supervision should continue, in particular to ensure loan losses were recognized, the IMF said.

 It said a planned savings banks reform, which is making its way through parliament, should not be watered down.